chaitanyamehta/eLearning/README.md

 * Students and Teachers cannot drop courses.

 ## Test Cases
-Test cases for course model have been written using RSpec.
+Test cases for course model and controller have been written using RSpec.
 Type `rspec` in terminal to run them.